• Art Magazine

 You can further suppress loud noises by noise-canceling headphones , white noise machines , or even a outdoor waterfall

-No matter how you decorate your new outdoor office space, don't forget sun protection and insect spray – two of the most important WFO requirements.
+No matter how you decorate your new outdoor offices, don't forget sun protection and insect spray – two of the most important WFO requirements.

 5. Appropriate climate control

-You can't control the weather, but you can invest in equipment that will help you cool or heat your outdoor area, depending on where you live, to make working outdoors more comfortable.
+You can't control the weather.
+But you can invest in equipment that, depending on where you live, can help you cool or heat your outdoor space to make working outdoors more comfortable.

 For example, you can install ceiling fans outdoors to cool down, or buy a patio heater for added comfort.